arnobpl/DNSSEC/README.md

 Code Overview
 =============
+## Automated Test (`src/AutomatedTest.java`)
+For automatic testing, only the `main` method in this source should be used.
+It automatically runs server with low profiling mechanism and attacker clients.
+It also generates a file (`AutomatedTest/data.csv`) containing the test result.
+The result contains the data of 5 columns:
+  - `AttackNoise`: The amount of noise in scale of 0.0 to 1.0 (inclusive), higher noise for stronger attack
+  - `DomainFetched`: The number of domains fetched from the server by the attacker using zone walking attack
+  - `AttackCoverage`: The ratio between the number of domains fetched by the attacker and the number of domains stored in the server
+  - `AttackRuntime (msec)`: The elapsed runtime of the attacker client (in milliseconds)
+  - `AttackSpeed (domain per msec)`: The speed of fetching domain by the attacker (in the number of domains fetched per millisecond)

 ## Server Package (`src/DNSSEC/ServerPack`)
   - `Server` class: It is an abstract class.
 The methods `setupServer` and `respond` must be implemented in subclasses.
   - `Security` package: All the classes inside the package implement `Server` abstract class.
 Here are the classes: